EveSeward/Assignment-3/README.md

 # Spatial Autocorrelation Statistics

 ## Global Moran’s I
 Now that we have chosen and created weight matrices for our neighbours, we can calculate the Global Moran’s I statistic.
 This method of spatial autocorrelation provides us with an idea of how correlated our data is over the entire data set, representing our spatial pattern at a global scale (ESRI, 2024).
+Where all observations (i) are compared with all of their loctions (j) to produce a global measure of variance, I, expected I, and z-score.
+These values and how they are calulated, are explained in the following section.

 The equation for this statistic is: